azerion/gamedock-sdk/docs/externalAnalytics.md

 2. Create/Edit your AppsFlyer **appId**.
 The **appId** documentation for AppsFlyer can be found [here](https://support.appsflyer.com/hc/en-us/articles/207377436-Adding-a-new-app).
 3. Make sure to Publish your changes (this includes also Step 4/any time you make changes to your AppsFlyer configuration).
 4. Add your desired events that will be forwarded from AppsFlyer from the Gamedock Tracking.

-#### ** Adjust **

-Currently Adjust is disabled in the Gamedock Console.
-If you require to work with Adjust please contact one of the Gamedock Representatives.

 <!-- tabs:end -->